RENCI/opal-frontend/README.md

 ### 🔑 SSL

 SSL certificate and key files are on the VM and maintained by ACIS, who will be notified of expiry and will manage replacement.

-We will need to mount the aforementioned certificate files from the host VM into the container.
-NGINX [will look for](./server.conf) `ssl.cer` and `ssl.key` in `/`.
+At run-time, these files are mounted from the host VM into the container.

 ### 🚀 Launching the application container

-view a list of running containers with `docker ps`.
+View a list of running containers: `docker ps`.
 There should one.
-First, bring that previous container down: `docker stop opal-ui`.
+Pull in the latest application image: `docker pull mvvatson/opal:1.0.4` First, bring the currently running container down: `docker stop opal-ui`.

-Then bring the up the next version of the application, with mounted certs.
+Then bring up the next version, with ports open and the certs mounted.
-This entire command for, say `v0.1.10`, looks like:
+This entire command, sticking with our running example, looks like:

 ```
 docker run --rm -d \
   -p 80:80 -p 443:443 \
   -v <PATH_TO_CERT>:/ssl.cer \
   -v <PATH_TO_KEY>:/ssl.key \
-  --name opal-ui mvvatson/opal:0.1.10
+  --name opal-ui mvvatson/opal:1.0.4
 ```